L-GC-Instituto-Humboldt/MetabarcodingIguaque/README.md

 obiuniq -m sample iguaque_align_filterE2.fasta > iguaque_align_filterE2_uniq.fasta
 ```

-Filter out sequences that were not aligned, have ambiguous bases, or are too short. ```-l```specifies the minimum sequence length, which varies according to the barcode as follow:
+Filter out sequences that were not aligned, have ambiguous bases, or are too short.
+The number between curly brackets ```{}```specifies the minimum sequence length, which varies according to the barcode as follow:

 + Bacteria 16S: 200 bp.
 + Eukarya 18S: 80 bp.